MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/preapproval-instruction-docs.md

 ### Enable preapproval for Chat RSC

-You can check and change the current state of your Chat RSC configurations using `Get-MgBetaChatRscConfiguration` and `Set-MgBetaChatRscConfiguration` cmdlets.
+You can check and change the current state of your Chat RSC configurations using the following cmdlets:

 1. `Get-MgBetaChatRscConfiguration`
 1. `Set-MgBetaChatRscConfiguration -State EnabledForPreApprovedAppsOnly`

 ### Enable preapproval for Team RSC

-You can check the current state of your Team RSC configurations by using `Get-MgBetaTeamsRscConfiguration` and `Set-MgBetaTeamRscConfiguration` cmdlets.
+You can check the current state of your Team RSC configurations by using the following cmdlets:

 1. `Get-MgBetaTeamRscConfiguration`
 1. `Set-MgBetaTeamRscConfiguration -State EnabledForPreApprovedAppsOnly`